Home Child Education Helping Your Child: Top 5 Successful Tips for Doing Homework

 Do you manage to cross everything off your to-do list every day?
 If yes, well done.
 But I’m sure it wasn’t so effortless when you were a teen.
-If no, have a look at the habits you formed early in life.
+If not, look at the habits you formed early in life.
 Did they help you learn efficiency and productivity?
 Doing homework helps children to learn to focus on multiple deadlines and encourages independence.
 The school years are vital; children learn the skills and form the essential habits for adult life.
 But encouraging homework can be like pulling teeth if they aren’t into it.
-Approach homework-time the right way and help your child, rather than just irritating them.
+Approach homework time correctly and help your child rather than just irritating them.
 Read on for our top 5 tips for turning homework havoc into blissful learning.

 1) Make It Their Space

-Time to set up the home office!
-Ensure they have a quiet space, good lighting, and a laptop (yes, it’s 2021 – they need a laptop.)
+It’s time to set up the home office!
+Ensure they have a quiet space, good lighting, and a laptop (yes, it’s 2021—they need a computer).
 But don’t make it too boring; you don’t want them to run a mile.

-Add some color by including art and craft materials; your child has natural creativity that you can encourage even in their homework.
+Add some color by including arts and crafts materials; your child has natural creativity that you can encourage even in their homework.
 This helps create positive associations between their space and doing homework.

 2) Set a Homework Routine

 Routine is so important for forming habits.
-Would you please encourage your child to complete their homework at the same time each day?
-Try setting an incentive that will help them complete their homework without tantrums each day.
+Would you please encourage your child to complete their homework simultaneously each day?
+Try setting an incentive to help them complete their homework daily without tantrums.
 TV, games, and snacks usually go down without complaint!
 Before you know it, the homework routine will be second nature.

 3) Leave Them Alone

 One of the main reasons for schoolwork is to encourage independence.
-That’s not going to happen if you’re hovering, correcting every mistake.
-Would you please resist the urge to interfere unless they specifically ask you for help?
+That won’t happen if you’re hovering, correcting every mistake.
+Please resist the urge to interfere unless they specifically ask you for help.

-This is your moment to have a catch-up with a friend or partner, finish off that to-do list, or have some indulgent self-care.
+This is your moment to catch up with a friend or partner, finish off that to-do list, or indulge in some self-care.

 4) Remove Distractions

 This is one of our best tips for doing homework.
-Make sure phones, toys, and TV are removed from the area.
-It may be worth looking at putting parental restrictions on internet usage during homework time.
+Make sure phones, toys, and TVs are removed from the area.
+It may be worth considering putting parental restrictions on internet usage during homework time.

 But don’t take their phone.
 Instead, ask them to leave it somewhere of their choice.
-After each homework milestone, allocate them 10 minutes of uninterrupted phone time.
+After each homework milestone, allocate 10 minutes of uninterrupted phone time to them.

 5) Praise and Support

 Follow these practical tips for doing schoolwork, but don’t forget to praise and support them!
-Show interest in their work, ask them about it.
-Make sure to emphasize the way that they worked rather than the grade they were given.
+Show interest in their work, ask them about it, and emphasize how they work and the grade they were given.

 As your child progresses through the grades, their needs will change.
 So, make sure to seek help where needed.
-Check out online services available to learn how to best help homework writers at all levels.
+Check out online services available to learn how to help homework writers at all levels best.

 The Bottom Line on Doing Homework

 Now you know how best to help your child do homework, it’s time to put it into practice.
-There might be teething issues and tears but stick with it.
+There might be teething issues and tears, but stick with them.
 How are you supporting your child with homework?
-Ensure to let us know in the comments and check out our other posts for all education topics!
+Be sure to let us know in the comments, and check out our other posts on all education topics!
 Your child will be equipped with the best habits for success in adult life in the long run.